 When I get into a parenting jam, I use activities to calm the see.
-Activities have this way of resetting the day or jump starting play.
+Activities have a way of resetting the day or jump starting play.

 They’re my secret weapon that I keep in my back pocket.